Nimona: Reviews

-A Reviewer for io9 rated Nimona as one of the "Best New and Short Webcomics of 2012", while Paste Magazine called Nimona the best webcomic of 2014.
+Nimona received acclaim.
+Lauren Davis, reviewing the book for io9, rated Nimona as one of the "Best New and Short Webcomics of 2012", while Paste Magazine called Nimona the best webcomic of 2014.
 A review for CNN recommended Nimona specifically for teenage readers.
 Reviewers noted the science fantasy setting which mixes magic with technology and highlighted the conflict between Blackheart's code of honor against Nimona's desire to kill and steal.
 Iain A. MacInnes, a scholar who focuses on U.S. popular and youth culture, said that Nimona added to the varieties of medieval aesthetics in modern media.

-The artwork has been described as light and sketchy and compared to that of Kate Beaton, Eleanor Davis and Faith Erin Hicks.
-Stevenson produced Nimona a page at a time, resulting in a development of art style over time; one reviewer said that while the initial art was "clunky", a reader could see Stevenson's technique improve as the work went on, and it was excellent by the fifth chapter.
+The artwork has been described as light and sketchy and compared to that of Kate Beaton, Eleanor Davis, and Faith Erin Hicks.
+Stevenson produced Nimona a page at a time, resulting in a development of art style over time.
+Alex Browm, reviewing the book for Tor.com, said that while the art in the first two chapters was "clunky", Stevenson's technique improved as the work progressed, and by the fifth chapter, Brown said it was "an absolute joy to look at."

 Film adaptation

 In 2015, 20th Century Fox Animation acquired the rights for an animated feature film adaptation.
 It was being produced by Fox's subsidiary Blue Sky Studios, with Patrick Osborne to direct and Marc Haimes to write the script.

-In May 2019, after The Walt Disney Company's acquisition of Fox, the film was delayed from February 2020 to March 2021; it was later delayed again to January 2022.
-In February 2021, Disney announced that it was shutting down Blue Sky Studios and that the film adaptation was cancelled.
+On May 7, 2019, after The Walt Disney Company's acquisition of Fox, the film was delayed from February 14, 2020, to March 5, 2021; it was later delayed again to January 14, 2022.
+In February 2021, Disney announced that it was shutting down Blue Sky Studios and that the film adaptation was canceled.
 After its cancellation, and again amid the controversy of Disney's involvement in Florida's "Don't Say Gay" bill, several former Blue Sky staff members spoke to media about the film.
-They stated that, when cancelled, the film was "75% complete" and that it was to include an "I love you" scene between Blackheart and Goldenloin and a same-sex kiss.
+They stated that, when canceled, the film was "75% complete" and that it was to include an "I love you" scene between Blackheart and Goldenloin and a same-sex kiss.
 Staff also stated that they received pushback from Disney leadership, centered around the film's LGBT themes.

-On April 11, 2022, it was announced the film had been picked up by Netflix and Annapurna Pictures with a 2023 release date.
-The film has new directors, Nick Bruno and Troy Quane, while Chloë Grace Moretz and Riz Ahmed will be returning, voicing Nimona and Ballister Blackheart respectively, along with Eugene Lee Yang as Ambrosius Goldenloin.
+On April 11, 2022, it was announced the film had been picked up by Netflix and Annapurna Pictures with DNEG Animation on board as animation studio and a June 30, 2023, release date.
+Nick Bruno and Troy Quane served as the film's new directors, having worked on the project since 2020, with Robert L. Baird and Lloyd Taylor rewriting the script and Chloë Grace Moretz and Riz Ahmed returning to voice Nimona and Ballister Blackheart, renamed "Boldheart", respectively, along with Eugene Lee Yang as Ambrosius Goldenloin.